 - Get a laundry ball, which catches microfibers shedding off your clothes in the washer.

 Was this shocking enough?
-I mean, who would have thought something natural like air and water would contain plastic?
+Who would have thought something natural like air and water would contain plastic?

 But remember that you don’t have to be perfect.